CallumWilkinson/2D-game-speedyboi/README.md

 # 2D-game

-This is my game I made in unity.
+This is my first game made in unity.

-It is a 2D jumping game where the players goal is to jump on the platforms to get to the campfire.
+It is a 2D jumping game where the player's goal is to jump on the platforms to get to the campfire.